 Plan your content

-Most people struggle to come up with creative and engaging updates on the hoof, or when under pressure.
+Most people struggle to come up with creative and engaging updates on the hoof, or under pressure.
 At the same time, it makes commercial sense to be more strategic and commercial with your updates.
 So look ahead and plan what key messages are likely to resonate with your audience.
-Ideally you should integrate your social activity with any other marketing activities/sales promotions you have planned.
+Ideally, you should integrate your social activity with any other marketing activities/sales promotions you have planned.

 At the beginning of each month, why not decide what your key messages are to be for the days ahead and brainstorm updates there and then?
 This will give you a pool of content to draw on when you get busy.